MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 >
 > - Querying results as JSON dictionaries or arrays
 > - Formatting output as JSON, table, or TSV
-> - Querying and formatting single and multiple values
+> - Querying, filtering, and formatting single and multiple values
 > - Use If/Then, Case, Do Until, Do While, Grep, and For Each
 > - Work with local and environment variables